-As a reminder here are the orginal rules for taking long trades.
+As a reminder here are the original rules for taking long trades:

 - Price must be above its 200-day moving average